Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "*She* was the victim, minister.
 She just turned out to be very good at defending herself.
 Are we going to charge Xiù Chang with assault as well?
 She *did* beat two other men unconscious.
 Never mind the idiot who tried to take on Myun at the Commune."

 "Is that for us to decide?"
 Neech pushed his soup bowl aside.
-"I have a great sympathy for her situation, I’m in no doubt that she did the right thing… and I’m *also* in no doubt that the law agrees.
+"I have a great sympathy for her situation, I’m in no doubt that she did the right thing... and I’m *also* in no doubt that the law agrees.
 But we are *not* the judiciary.
 And the judiciary *must* remain independent."

 Sandy cleared his throat again.
 He’d long since finished his soup, and was just sitting there with his fingers interlaced on the table in front of him, thumbs resting lightly against each other.
 He gave Neech a nod.
 "I admire your principles, Minister.
-And as you know I must remain neutral… but I would like to draw your attention to a factor you may not have considered."
+And as you know I must remain neutral... but I would like to draw your attention to a factor you may not have considered."

 "...And what would that be, Sir Jeremy?"

 "Both Buehler and Chang are the darling poster girls of MBG.
 Do you know how much of the  money currently invested in Folctha belongs to Moses Byron?"

 Gabe watched Neech’s expression carefully.
-It didn’t change, exactly, but it did become a little more… *detached.* As though his face was stalling for time as his brain did some hasty thinking.
+It didn’t change, exactly, but it did become a little more... *detached.* As though his face was stalling for time as his brain did some hasty thinking.

 "...Rather a lot," he said after a while.

 "Quite."

 "He very literally owns the bank," Winton declared.
-"Look, Timothy, I think we all agree with you on the *principle…* But I have to say, if you think about the simple equation of what harm will befall Folctha each way then I’d say you’re putting rather too much weight on one side.
+"Look, Timothy, I think we all agree with you on the *principle...* But I have to say, if you think about the simple equation of what harm will befall Folctha each way then I’d say you’re putting rather too much weight on one side.
 Nobody here is suggesting anything untoward or that will do lasting harm to the independence of the judiciary, but..."

-"But if we lose colonists and investments…" Gabe left the thought unfinished.
+"But if we lose colonists and investments..."
+Gabe left the thought unfinished.

 He watched Neech wrestle with the impossible calculus of practicality versus principle for a few seconds, until finally he nodded reluctantly.